triasteran/Machine-Learning-Zoomcamp-2023/CapstoneProject1/README.md

 * <b>conda_env.yml</b>.
 It is conda environment for specifying packages and versions
 * <b>Dockerfile</b>.
 It contains receipy for docker container

-The final model turned out to weigh more than 25Mb which (allowed for github upload), therefore I do not have it here.
+The final model turned out to weigh more than 25Mb which (allowed for github upload), that's why I do not have it here.
-Therefore if you want to repeat the pipeline, you will need to run the train.py first which will save the model (e.g. with name cnn_v1_04_0.835.h5) and then you can add the model name to the Docker file before building an image and also add it to predict.py script.
+If you want to repeat the pipeline, you will need to run the train.py first which will save the model (e.g. with name something like cnn_v1_04_0.835.h5) and then you can add the model name to the Docker file before building an image and also add it to predict.py script.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------